brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 14 bht.md

 2. "Paul's design was to touch briefly on the most important points required in a Christian, and to adapt them to the comparison which he had already used."
 3. "He enjoins us to be adorned, first, with integrity, and next with a devout and holy life."

+### Philip Schaff:
+1. "Stand ready for the fight, as the description of the armor indicates; others include the thought of standing in the fight."
+2. "By [the girdle of truth] is not meant the word of God, which is mentioned in Ephesians 6:17, nor sincerity, nor mere truthfulness (in the sense of telling the truth); nor does the figure suggest a mere ornament.
+It refers to the state of heart answering to God’s truth, the agreement of our convictions with what God has revealed."
+3. "But righteousness from Him is both imputed and inwrought; He both justifies and sanctifies His people.
+Both are probably included here, but more particularly the moral purity wrought in us by the Spirit of God, which has as its necessary basis God’s accounting us righteous for Christ’s sake."

 ### Archibald T. Robertson:
 1. "Take your stand therefore" (in view of the arguments made).
 2. "Having girded your own loins."